Stanley O'Neal

-Earnest Stanley O'Neal (born October 7, 1951) is a retired American business executive.
-He was CEO of Merrill Lynch from 2002 to 2007, and chairman and CEO from 2003 to 2007, having worked at the firm since 1986.
-He was the first African-American CEO of a Wall Street firm.
+Earnest Stanley O'Neal (born October 7, 1951) is an American business executive and director on corporate boards.
+He served as chief executive officer of Merrill Lynch from 2002 to 2007 and as its chairman from 2003 to 2007, having joined the firm in 1986.
+He was the first African-American chief executive of a major Wall Street securities firm.

-O'Neal resigned in October 2007 during the subprime mortgage crisis, after the firm experienced huge losses from its overextension in subprime mortgage-backed securities, and Merrill Lynch was sold at a substantial loss to Bank of America the following year.
+O'Neal left Merrill Lynch in October 2007 after the firm reported substantial mortgage-related losses during the subprime mortgage crisis, owing to its excessive exposure to subprime mortgage-backed securities.
+Merrill Lynch was acquired by Bank of America the following year.

+Since June 2026, he has served as chair of Hut 8 Corp.
+He also serves on the boards of Clearway Energy, Element Solutions and ALLETE.

 O'Neal has served on the board of directors of Alcoa, Arconic, General Motors, and other corporations.

 Early life and education

 E. Stanley "Stan" O'Neal was born in a Roanoke, Alabama hospital and raised in Wedowee, Alabama.
 He was the eldest of four children of Earnest O'Neal Sr., a farmer, and Ann Scales, a domestic worker.
 O'Neal grew up in a wood-frame house on the farm owned by his grandfather, James O'Neal, who died when Stan was five years old.
 The farm was situated on three hundred acres of mostly pine trees.
 As a child, he played with his sister, two brothers, and other family members on his grandfather's farm, "picking cotton and corn".
 He also sold and delivered newspapers.

 When O'Neal was 12 year old, his father moved the family to Atlanta for better employment.
 His father worked on the assembly line at the General Motors (GM) factory in Doraville, Georgia, a suburb of Atlanta.
 O'Neal attended West Fulton High School.

 For college, he enrolled in the General Motors Institute (GMI) (today known as Kettering University), and participated in a work-study program that allowed him to rotate between working at the GM Doraville plant and taking engineering and industrial administration classes at GMI.
 In 1974, he graduated from GMI with a bachelor's degree in industrial administration, the first person in his family to graduate from college.

 After graduation, GM hired him as a supervisor at the Doraville plant.
 While working at the Doraville plant, O'Neal applied to Harvard Business School (HBS).
 He was accepted, and offered a GM merit-based scholarship.
 At HBS, he was one of a few Black students.
 He was elected vice president of the Afro-American Student Union.
-In 1978, he graduated with honors from HBS with a MBA in finance.
+In 1978, he graduated with honors from HBS with an MBA in finance.